ismile2332001-create/privercy-policy/README.md

 # privercy-policy
 This is the privercy policy
 Conversation opened.
 1 read message.

-Skip to content
-Using Gmail with screen readers
-2 of 4
-privacy policy html
-Inbox

-ismile khan <ismile2332001@gmail.com>
-Attachments
-17:51 (42 minutes ago)
-to me

- One attachment
-  •  Scanned by Gmail
 Privacy Policy – Calo AI (Post Workout Meal)

 Last updated: 23 December 2025